Gordi 2

 Gordi 2 is the second studio album released by Yugoslav rock band Gordi, released in 1979.

-Gordi 2 is the band's last album to feature drummer Stevan Milutinović.
+Gordi 2 is the band's last album to feature drummer Stevan Milutinović, who was replaced by Čedomir "Čeda" Petrović for the band's third studio album, Gordi 3.

 The closing track on the album, instrumental "Uspavanka" ("Lullaby"), was dedicated to Gordi leader Zlatko Manojlović's son Miloš.

 Track listing

 All songs written by Zlatko Manojlović.